palantir/foundry-platform-python/docs/v1/Ontologies/ActionType.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# OntologyRid | ontologyRid
+# OntologyRid | The unique Resource Identifier (RID) of the Ontology that contains the action type.
 ontology_rid = "ri.ontology.main.ontology.c61d9ab5-2919-4127-a0a1-ac64c0ce6367"
-# ActionTypeApiName | actionTypeApiName
+# ActionTypeApiName | The name of the action type in the API.
 action_type_api_name = "promote-employee"